Disney to cut 7,000 jobs as CEO Bob Iger seeks "transformation"

 Iger, who returned as CEO in November following a challenging two-year tenure by his handpicked successor, Bob Chapek, is under pressure to revive the company's financial fortunes and its stock price, which has tumbled 24% in the last year.
 Disney is struggling with costs for luring new subscribers to its streaming service, Disney+, amid heated competition from Netflix, HBO and others.

-"In our zeal to go after subscribers, we got to aggressive in our promotions," Iger said on a conference call to discuss the company's first-quarter results, which were released on Wednesday.
+"In our zeal to go after subscribers, we got too aggressive in our promotions," Iger said on a conference call to discuss the company's first-quarter results, which were released on Wednesday.

 Iger said the company wants to "lean more into our core franchises and our brands" while also reducing costs "on everything we make."